 Most presenters start creating their presentation by copying slides from previous files.
 They pick all the slides they think might be useful in this presentation and copy them into a new file.
 Then they hope they can arrange those slides, and a few new slides, into some coherent message.
 This rarely works well.
 You end up with a message that does not flow, leaving the audience confused and the important message you needed to communicate goes unheard.

-I teach your staff my six step RAPIDS approach to planning a presentation.
-Like a GPS, we start with the destination of the presentation – what you want the audience to know, do, approve, etc. at the end of the presentation.
+I teach your staff my GPS approach to planning a presentation.
+Like using a GPS on your phone or in your vehicle, we start with the destination of the presentation – what you want the audience to know, do, approve, etc. at the end of the presentation.
 Then we analyze the audience to understand who they are, what they know, and what they expect – like a GPS uses satellites to determine where you are now.
 Once we are clear on the destination and where the audience is now, we create an outline of how to move the audience from where they are to where we want them to be – the equivalent to the best route on a GPS.
 Here's how I described it when speaking to over 300 people at the Association of Financial Professionals conference in Denver in October of 2015.